B-G-Giridharan/B-G-Giridharan/README.md

 ## 👋 About Me

-I’m **Giridharan B G** is a **Computer Science Engineer in a B.E. from Rajalakshmi Institute of Technology**, interested in engineering intelligent, Augmented Reality data driven, and security oriented software systems.
+I’m **Giridharan B G** is a **Computer Science Engineer with a B.E. from Rajalakshmi Institute of Technology**, interested in engineering intelligent, Augmented Reality data driven, and security oriented software systems.

 I work across **Artificial Intelligence, Machine Learning, Full Stack Development, Computer Vision, Cybersecurity, and emerging computing paradigms**, with a focus on transforming problem statements into functional and extensible systems.